 - Continuing the 80s theme, I found this two-part documentary while rooting around in the BBC iPlayer archives – it’s pretty great.
 Live Aid – 1.
 Against All Odds and Live Aid – 2.
 Rockin’ All Over The World.
 Do you remember where you were that day?

 - I finally got around to making no-knead bread during lockdown – something I would never have bothered with when I was on the go most of the time.
 The timing that works best for me is making the dough at around 5 pm and then returning to it the following morning at about 10 or 11 am.

 - I wouldn’t say Mrs. America is filling me with joy, and I have only been able to watch the episodes one at a time because I get so forking angry, but it’s really well done.
 Cate Blanchett is especially mesmerising.
 I like the title sequence too.

 - I’ve now listened to almost every episode of the podcast The Anthropocene Reviewed.
-John Green’s writing and delivery make me feel so many feels.
-I often end up crying at some point during each one.
+John Green’s writing and delivery make me feel all the feels.
 I think he’s doing it on purpose.
 I give The Anthropocene Reviewed five stars.

 - Finally, I’d like to thank the churchyard around the corner for providing me with a quiet, open space to walk to, sit in and see some spectacular sunsets, especially during the early days of lockdown, when all we were allowed to do was go to the grocery store or have one hour out of doors.
 England was blessed with amazing spring weather during those first anxious days and the beautiful spring blossoms on the trees wavered in the fitful breezes and helped give me a little bit of peace.